bogadrian/gatsby-final/src/posts/redux-updates.md

 ![Gatsby](../images/sim-reducer.png)

-The reducer as we can see, makes appeal to an utility function which is in charge to loop trough the cart array, find if there is already the item's id and then update the item price, quantity and name, or just to add the item to the cart array if there is not such an item id!
+The reducer as we can see, makes appeal to an utility function which is in charge to loop trough the cart array, find if there is already the item id and then update the item price, quantity and name.
+Or just to add the item to the cart array if there is not such an item id!

 ![Gatsby](../images/util-funct.png)